on1force/funsdk/README.md

   - tokenAmount [bigint] - Sell value in token amount
   - trader [PublicKey] - The assign trader public key
   - token [PublicKey] - The assign token public key

+``.getTokenDataAPI``
+Use to get token data from pumpfun API

+- async
+- Params [PublicKey] - The assign token public key

 ``.listen``
 Use to listen to pumpfun events